When to Downsize Your Home: 10 Signs It’s Time to Sell

 Seniors have many options when it comes to housing.
 We’ve already discussed the benefits of age-restricted communities.

 Sometimes, lifestyle changes are thrust upon us.
-For those with physical limitations or medical needs, there are independent living communities, assisted living communities, and nursing homes, where they can get the level of assistance required.
+For those with physical limitations or medical needs, there are independent living communities, assisted-living communities, and nursing homes, where they can get the level of assistance they need.

 People going through a divorce may no longer need the big house without a full-time family, and find it more economical to downsize to a more affordable home.